BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/rohan.md

 - **The Horn of the Hammerhand** `ACTIVE`

-Once per game at start of any Move phase, Helm can blow this horn.
-Until the end of that turn, enemy models within 24" of Helm suffer a -1 penalty to Courage tests.
+This is a Unique [war horn].
+Additionally, once per game at the start of any Move Phase, Helm can unleash a fearsome blow of the Horn of the Hammerhand.
+Until the End Phase of the turn, enemy models within 24" of Helm suffer a -1 penalty to any Courage Test they are required to make.

 - **The Hammerhand** `ACTIVE`

-Helm never counts as [unarmed][Unarmed].
+Helm is never considered to be [Unarmed][Unarmed]; ever.

 - **Into the Fray** `ACTIVE`

-Helm may declare a free [Heroic Combat] each Fight phase.
-However, after he has slain an enemy model, he must always Charge an enemy model if possible, for the rest of the battle.
+Helm Hammerhand may declare a [Heroic Combat] each Fight Phase for free.
+However, after he has slain an enemy model, for the rest of the battle whenever Helm Moves he must Charge an enemy model if possible.

 </div>